protonemedia/laravel-form-components/README.md

 ### Bootstrap 4

-You can switch to [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) by change the `framework` in the `form-components.php` configuration file.
+You can switch to [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) by updating the `framework` in the `form-components.php` configuration file.

 ```php
 return [